firefoundary/guru-sikshan/README.md

 | `VITE_SUPABASE_URL` | Supabase URL used by the frontend client config. |
 | `VITE_SUPABASE_ANON_KEY` | Supabase anon key for browser-safe client config. |

-## Frontend auth flow

-The dashboard no longer relies on the old Elevate localStorage flow; its `AuthContext` now expects the backend JWT-based login model and keeps the rest of the app wrapped in that auth context.
-Login is handled through a dedicated `LoginPage`, while the top bar and route guards use the new auth state rather than Elevate profile reads.

-## Backend auth flow

-The backend’s admin login path validates email and password, checks the `admins` table, issues a JWT, and protects the rest of the admin APIs with `requireAuth`.
-Role checks are enforced for admin and super-admin actions, and teacher/module mutations are guarded accordingly.

-## AI service flow

-The Python service owns AI-facing routes like public auth and public chat, plus helper modules for RAGFlow, resource lookup, and lesson planning.
-It is designed to be consumed by the backend API rather than by the browser directly, which is why the proxy boundary matters for deployment.

-## Data model notes

-The dashboard and backend are aligned with a Supabase schema that includes `admins`, `teachers`, `issues`, `training_modules`, `training_feedback`, `lesson_plans`, `resource_source_routing`, and the API-client/session tables you shared earlier.
-The admin table already supports active/inactive users, role-based permissions, and last-login tracking, which fits the JWT login flow cleanly.

-## Docker checklist

-- Keep `backend-api` and `ai-personalization` on internal Docker networking.
-- Expose only the frontend and backend ports that must be reachable externally.
-- Mount persistent volumes for `chroma_db` and uploaded assets in the AI service.
-- Add a health endpoint to each service so Compose can check readiness.
-- Use production builds in Docker, not dev servers, for release images.
-- Set `AI_SERVICE_URL` to the Compose service name in container-to-container traffic.

 ## Dev workflow

 1. Start the entire stack with `docker compose up --build` from the repo root.